The international forward guidance transmission under a global liquidity trap: A simple two-country NK model

-In this paper, we provide a log-linearized system of structural equations.\footnote{The online Appendix provides a detailed derivation of the structural model.
-See also \citet{clarida2002simple} and \citet{walsh2017monetary}.} The structural equations derived in the previous section are log-linearized around the steady state.
+We briefly present a structural equation system that is log-linearized.\footnote{The online Appendix provides a detailed derivation of the structural model.
+See also \citet{clarida2002simple} and \citet{walsh2017monetary}.} The structural equations are log-linearized around the steady state.
 Here, lowercase variables are used to represent the logarithmic deviation from the steady state.
 Specifically, the log-linearized variables around the steady state are represented by $h_t=\log(H_t/\bar{H})$, where $\bar{H}$ represents the steady state value.
 The log-linearized structural equations can be summarized as follows:

-Here, variables with an asterisk represent foreign ones. $\pi_t$ is the home country inflation, $\pi^*_t$ is the foreign country inflation, $x_t$ is the home country output gap, and $x^*_t$ is the foreign country output gap. $r_t$ is the home country nominal interest rate and $r^*_t$ is the foreign country interest rate. $u_t$ and $u^*_t$ are home and foreign cost-push shocks, respectively. $r^n_t$ is the home country natural interest rate and $(r^n_t)^*$ represents the foreign natural interest rate.
-The shock to natural rate of interest in each country follows an AR(1) process.
+$\pi_t$ is the home country inflation, $\pi^*_t$ is the foreign country inflation, $x_t$ is the home country output gap, and $x^*_t$ is the foreign country output gap. $r_t$ is the home country's nominal interest rate and $r^*_t$ is the foreign country's interest rate. $r^n_t$ is the home country natural interest rate and $(r^n_t)^*$ represents the foreign natural interest rate.
+The shock to each country's natural rate of interest follows an AR(1) process.
+The next subsection describes how the natural rate of interest evolves in a two-country model.
+Additionally, the structural parameters are defined as follows: